UnMarkDocs/docs/README.md

 :wave: Hi there!
 Welcome to UnMarkDocs!

 ## If you're new to UnMarkDocs
 The [quickstart](quickstart) section will get your documentation up and running on UnMarkDocs in a matter of seconds.
-After that, you'll no longer be new to UnMarkDocs, and you can move to the next section :wink:

 ## If you want to make the most out of UnMarkDocs
 The [configuration](configuring) and [customization](customizing) sections will teach you every trick in the book, so you can do exactly what the title of this section says :smile: